TimvanScherpenzeel/texture-compressor/README.md

 CLI tool for texture compression using ASTC, ETC, PVRTC and S3TC in KTX, DDS or PVR containers.

-A WebGL texture tester is available on

 ## Texture tester

 A texture tester is available on https://timvanscherpenzeel.github.io/texture-compressor/.
-This is a modified version of Brandon Jones's WebGL texture tester.

 ## Status

 	Work in progress

-## Texture tester

 ## Example